pelfox8/lenovo-auto-keyboard-backlight/README.md

 Functional on tray icon: \
 Left CLick - turning on\off auto backlight \
 Right Click - opening menu of program

+*The application may need to be run with administrator privileges.